 Hydroxyapatite and artificial enamel

 Our teeth mainly consist of the mineral hydroxyapatite, which is one of the hardest substances in the human body.
 This substance makes the dental enamel hard and resistant, protecting the teeth from acids and bacteria.
 Hydroxyapatite is therefore essential for strong, healthy teeth.
 However, this mineral wears away over time and cannot be restored by the human body.
-To maintain healthy teeth, biomimetic hydroxyapatite – better known as artificial enamel – adheres the teeth with the daily use of Bioniq® Repair products.
+To maintain healthy teeth, biomimetic hydroxyapatite – better known as artificial enamel – adheres the teeth with the daily use of Bioniq® products.

 In this article you can discover why hydroxyapatite is important for oral health and how bionics and biomimetics can also be harnessed to "rebuild" even badly damaged teeth.